-1. Legal Requirements and general responsibilities
+1 Legal Requirements and general responsibilities

-- 1.1.
-The legal requirements relating to the general duty of a Local Authority to provide transport from home to school are contained within Section 509 of the Education Act 1996.
-The duty to consider the provision of free or assisted travel applies equally to pupils with or without Special Educational Needs and Disabilities (SEND). - 1.2.
-Some pupils with SEND may require assistance with their travel to school.
-Wherever possible and appropriate, pupils with SEND should be treated in the same way as those without, i.e. in general, they should walk to school, travel on public transport or be taken by their parents/carers.
-They should develop independent travel skills, which should be assessed at each annual review - 1.3.
-The County Council will determine the appropriate travel assistance provided in accordance with the eligibility criteria in Section 2 of the Home to School Transport Policy and the County Council's aim to provide best value - 1.4.
-Where pupils attend a school other than the nearest or catchment school as the qualifying (designated) school, travel assistance will be determined in accordance with Section 2 of the Home to School Transport Policy - 1.5.
-Where parents/carers choose to send their children to a preferred school, Section 2 of the Home to School Transport Policy will apply - 1.6.
-Travel assistance may be provided for a pre-school age child who has an Education, Health and Care Plan (EHCP).
-In such cases, assistance may be provided to nursery schools, nursery classes or units and pre-school playgroups - 1.7.
-If travel assistance is approved, this will normally take the form of one of the following: - Provision of a Direct Travel Assistance Payment (DTAP) - Parental mileage allowance - A free bus or train pass - Provision of special/medical transport - 1.8.
-Where special transport is agreed this will normally take up to 20 working days to arrange.
-The County Council will not reimburse any costs incurred by parents/carers taking their child to school while special transport is being arranged - 1.9.
-Where special transport is provided this will normally be to and from a designated collection/drop off point located within one mile of the home address.
-A pick up and/or drop off at home will only be provided in exceptional circumstances; additional medical information may be required to support the request
+- 1.1 The legal requirements relating to the general duty of a Local Authority to provide transport from home to school are contained within Section 509 of the Education Act 1996.
+The duty to consider the provision of free or assisted travel applies equally to pupils with or without Special Educational Needs and Disabilities (SEND). - 1.2 Some pupils with SEND may require assistance with their travel to school.
+Wherever possible and appropriate, pupils with SEND should be treated in the same way as those without, i.e., in general, they should walk to school, travel on public transport or be taken by their parents/carers.
+They should develop independent travel skills, which should be assessed at each annual review. - 1.3 The County Council will determine the appropriate travel assistance provided in accordance with the eligibility criteria in Section 2 of the Home to School Transport Policy and the County Council's aim to provide best value. - 1.4 Where pupils attend a school other than the nearest suitable or catchment school as the qualifying (designated) school, travel assistance will be determined in accordance with Section 2 of the Home to School Transport Policy. - 1.5 Where parents/carers choose to send their children to a preferred school, Section 2 of the Home to School Transport Policy will apply. - 1.6 Travel assistance may be provided for a pre-school age child who has an Education, Health, and Care Plan (EHCP).
+In such cases, assistance may be provided to nursery schools, nursery classes or units and pre-school playgroups. - 1.7 Whilst an application for travel assistance is being processed, the family will be responsible for their own travel arrangements, the Council will not refund any costs incurred.
+Processing an application may take up to 10 working days following receipt of a completed form, with any necessary supporting documents.
+These time limits cannot be guaranteed for applications received in July and August for the start of the new academic year. - 1.8 Travel applications for the start of the academic year 2023-24 must be received by the 1st July 2023.
+Any applications for travel assistance received after this date may not processed in time for transport to commence at the beginning of term in September.
+The Council will not reimburse any costs incurred by parents/carers while travel assistance is being arranged. - 1.9 Where special transport is agreed this will normally take up to 20 working days to arrange from the date that eligibility is agreed.
+The County Council will not reimburse any costs incurred by parents/carers taking their child to the establishment while special transport is being arranged.